Recall

 * Graph-backed recall returns the output of the underlying retrieval mode selected by the router or `query_type`.

-* Depending on the retrieval path, that can be a plain answer string, retrieved context, or structured result dictionaries.
+* Depending on the retrieval path, each graph result object's `text` can contain a plain answer, retrieved context, chunk text, or rendered structured output.

-* Returned dict results are tagged with `_source` so callers can distinguish session from graph results.
+* Each recall result is tagged with `source` so callers can distinguish session, graph, trace, and graph-context results.

 * `only_context=True` skips the final LLM answer-generation step and returns retrieved context instead.